salu133445/muspy/doc/source/classes.rst

 Track Class
 ===========

-The :class:`muspy.Track` class is a container for musical tracks.
+The :class:`muspy.Track` class is a container for music tracks.
 In MusPy, each track contains only one instrument.

 =========== ======================== ================================= =======
 Attributes  Description              Type                              Default